peter-leonov/bison-lalr1.js/README.md

 which is good :)

+If your sustem doesn't build `d8` you may replace it with just `v8`, but it gives sligtly different output.

+If you want to trace all the state transitions run `make calculator-debug` in the first step.
+Then run `d8 calculator.js` to see something like this:

+    Starting parse
+    Entering state 0
+    Reading a token: Next token is token '(' ("(") Shifting token '(' ("(")
+    Entering state 5

+    …

+    Entering state 11
+    Reducing stack by rule 1 (line 26):
+       $1 = nterm e (-3)
+       $2 = token tEND ("")
+    -> $$ = nterm expressions (-3)
+    Stack now 0
+    Entering state 6
+    Reading a token: Now at end of input.
+    Shifting token $end ("")
+    Entering state 10
+    true
+    true

+which is good too :)

 The `calcolator.y` example has a built-in lexer emulator with a simple token stream for the `((3+2*3)*1)/-3` expression.
 In [ruby-parser.js](https://github.com/kung-fu-tzu/ruby-parser.js) project you can find a full featured parser build with `lalr1.js`.